yours-org/yours-wallet/docs/gitbook/actions/list-ordinal.md

 - Connected wallet
 - `ctx` from `createContext(wallet, { chain: 'main', services })`
-- You have called `getOrdinals` first to fetch the ordinal + BEEF
+- You have called `listOrdinals` first to fetch the ordinal and its tracking id
 - The ordinal is currently in the wallet (not already listed or transferred)

 ## Permission prompts